ViennaTools/ViennaPS/README.md

 </div>

-ViennaPS is a header-only C++ library for simulating microelectronic fabrication processes.
-It combines surface and volume representations with advanced level-set methods and Monte Carlo flux calculations, powered by high-performance ray tracing.
-Users can develop custom models, use pre-configured physical models, or use fast emulation models for flexible and efficient process development.
+ViennaPS is a header-only C++ library for topography simulation in microelectronic fabrication processes.
+It models the evolution of 2D and 3D surfaces during etching, deposition, and related steps, combining advanced level-set methods for surface evolution with Monte Carlo ray tracing for flux calculation.
+This allows accurate, feature-scale simulation of complex fabrication geometries.

-ViennaPS is designed to be easily integrated into existing C++ projects and provides Python bindings for seamless use in Python environments.
-The library is under active development and is continuously improved to meet the evolving needs of process simulation in microelectronics.
+ViennaPS supports both physical process models and fast emulation approaches, enabling flexible and efficient development of semiconductor processes.
+It can be easily integrated into existing C++ projects and also provides Python bindings for use in Python-based workflows.
+The library is actively developed and continuously improved to address the needs of process and topography simulation in microelectronics.

 ## Quick Start